Onemind-Services-LLC/cloudmydc-docs/docs/Elastic VPS/Linux VPS Use Cases/Run Java Console Application.md

 ## Check Application Operability

-To check the application proper workflow, we’ll connect to VPS container over the Telnet protocol.
-For that, install a Telnet client and run it.
+To check the application proper workflow, we’ll connect to VPS container over the [Telnet](https://en.wikipedia.org/wiki/Telnet) protocol.
+For that, [install](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771275(v=ws.10)?redirectedfrom=MSDN#bkmk_installcmd) a Telnet client and run it.

 1. Establish connection to your VPS container by executing the following command: